gothmommysim/Pulse-Companion-App/README.md

 # Pulse - Heart Rate Monitor Companion App

 ## Overview
 This repository is dedicated to the app component of the Pulse project, a heart rate monitor that notifies users when they are above or below their targeted training heart rate zone.
-The overall project was a collaboration between 6 people: Alex Berman, Lizzie Gower, Brian Laustsen, Ababakar Okieh, Wilson Reynolds, and Sim Sealy.
+The overall project was a collaboration between 6 people: Alex B., Lizzie G., Brian L., Ababakar O., Wilson R., and Sim Sealy.

 **The app was designed and developed by Sim Sealy.**